 The area that has been established in effective federal emergency management flood insurance rate maps or floodway maps.
-The floodway does not include lands that can be reasonably expected to be protected from floodwaters by flood control devices maintained by or maintained under license from the federal government, the state or a political subdivision of the state.
-The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
+The floodway does not include lands that can be reasonably expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state or a political subdivision of the state.